Time Jam: Valerian & Laureline

-Valerian & Laureline (ヴァレリアン＆ロールリンヌ, Varerian ando Rōrurinnu) is an animated television series based on the French comic book series Valérian and Laureline written by Pierre Christin and drawn by Jean-Claude Mézières.
+Valerian & Laureline (ヴァレリアン＆ロールリンヌ, Varerian ando Rōrurinnu) is an animated television series based on the French comic book series of the same name written by Pierre Christin and drawn by Jean-Claude Mézières.
 It first aired in France in 2007.

 Plot

 Space Time Agent trainee Valerian breaks the first rule of time travel and rescues Laureline, a girl about to be executed in 10th century France.
 The resulting shock wave alters the universe.
-When he and Laureline return to the future, Earth has disappeared and it is up to them both to repair the damage they caused.
-Hopefully without writing themselves out of existence.
+When he and Laureline return to the future, Earth has disappeared; Valerian is forced to take on Laureline as his partner in order to fix the damage and prevent the both of them from being written out of existence.

 Production

 An animated Valérian series was first proposed in 1976.
 In 1982, Mézières produced concept art for an episode titled The Asteroids of Shimballil (Les Astéroïdes de Shimballil).
 These were published in 2000 as an appendix to the album release of Bad Dreams.

 In 1991, Dargaud Films financed the production of a three-minute pilot, directed by Bernard Deyriès and animated by Studio 32 in Paris and Luxembourg, but nothing came of this venture.
 Several stills from this pilot episode were published in Mézières Extras.

 Another pilot, depicting Valérian and Laureline being pursued to the space station Point Central (first seen in Ambassador of the Shadows) by the criminal gang known as the Mortis Quartet (first seen in Hostages of the Ultralum), directed by Florient Ferrier, was made by the French animation studio 2 Minutes in 2001.
 Nothing came of this attempt either.